ahl27/ahl27.github.io/_posts/2023-02-23-dendrapply.md

 This capability is something I have found myself wishing for often in `dendrapply`.
 Calculating Fitch Parsimony for a phylogeny is a great example of a method that relies upon a post-order traversal.

+Note that this implementation depends on the `leaf` attributes of dendrograms being correct.
+Leaf nodes should have `leaf=TRUE`, and internal nodes should either have `NULL` or `FALSE` for the `leaf` attribute.
+If users decide to fiddle with these values, they are proceeding at their own risk (undefined behavior).

 Tentative Future Additions
 --------